artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>his heavy shoulders dripped with seething spume;</p>
 <p>in length his tusks were like an elephant’s,</p>
 <p>and bolts of lightning issued from his mouth,</p>
-<p>and when he exhaled, trees turned black and died. <cite>(8.388–406)</cite></p>
+<p>and when he exhaled, trees turned black and died.</p>
 </blockquote>

-A band of heroes, including Nestor from the Iliad and Jason of the Golden Fleece, sets out the kill the boar.
+A band of heroes, including Nestor from the _Iliad_ and Jason of the Golden Fleece, sets out the kill the boar.
 A few heroes die, and after a fortunate spear ends its life, the heroes bicker over the honors of the dead.
 One tragedy leads to another, and before long Diana has completed her revenge.
 Ovid says:

 <blockquote class="poetry">
 <p>Not even if some god had given me</p>